 We do not create the church for ourselves.
 God created the church for Himself.
 We don’t create ourselves for our own praise.
 God creates us for His praise (1 Pet 2:5, 9).
 Yes, He is our God; and that’s just it—He is our God.

 A Breath of Fresh Air

 Sadly, churches that mimic the world’s styles (consumerism, entertainment, self-esteem) can easily find themselves mired in the world’s problems.
 But is this really that surprising? iChurch sells you a commodified Christ—accessorized to your tastes—at a deep discount, usually by a pretty convincing salesman.
 But you get what you pay for.
-Repentance is swapped out for an appearance of godliness without the power.
+We swap repentance out for an appearance of godliness without the power.
 Solid faith is exchanged for a subjective feeling.
 Discipleship gives way to decadence.
-Top-grain accountability is replaced with a threadbare anonymity.
+Top-grain accountability is replaced with threadbare anonymity.
 Relationship is reduced to recreation.
 And Christ is made the head of a country club.
 But hey, at least you’re going to church and reaching people . . . right?

 Tragically, many of those now disillusioned with the failings of iChurch are quitting church altogether or (just as tragic) looking for another iChurch where they will be disillusioned all over again because they’ve never been taught to look for anything else. iChurch is all they know to want.
 This is not the way it’s supposed to be.

 But then, how is it supposed to be?
 Ephesians 4:11–13, 15–16 says this about Christ’s design for the church: